-In GAN’s view this Bill was conceptualized by the Hon American Law Makers, with an objective of providing immediate impetus for revival of Nepalese Economy devastated by Earthquake and long insurgency and political transition.
-This objective would not be met with the currently listed 66 Eligible Articles mentioned in the bill in either short term or medium term, as these are not the products in which Nepalese industries have either core competence or comparative advantages.
+In GAN’s view this bill was conceptualized by the Hon American Law Makers, with an objective of providing immediate impetus for revival of Nepalese economy devastated by great earthquake taking place in the year 2015 and long insurgency and political transition almost over two decade earlier.
+This objective would not be met with the currently listed seventy seven eligible articles covered by the bill in either short term or medium term, as these are not the products in which Nepalese industries have either core competence or comparative advantages.
+These articles hardly occupy 4% of the total current exports to USA.

 Chandi Prasad Aryal